jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 164 Fire protection charges
 [Repealed]

-### 164A Territorial authority may levy uniform annual charge instead of rates for certain purpose
+### 164A Uniform annual charges instead of rates for certain purpose
 [Repealed]

 ### 164AA Annual charges on properties in common occupation